Wulles/Wulez/README.md

 > Constant updates will be made on this GitHub, FULL updates will only be made on *Ragezone*.

-> Currently work Since Arcturus 1.12, and Since Morningstar 2.
+> Currently work Since Arcturus 1.12.

 > Last update: *Suncity furnis, stack helpers, black holes, some furnis fixed*.